 Set smack dab in the middle of the sand is a decaying ship.
-A (false) rumour has it that this was a tobacco smuggler’s ship that crashed into the beach during a storm, when in reality it’s just a cargo boat that ran ashore.
+A (false) rumor has it that this was a tobacco smuggler’s ship that crashed into the beach during a storm, when in reality it’s just a cargo boat that ran ashore.

 There are two ways to see Navagio Beach, either by sea or from the top of the cliffs.
 There are no roads leading directly to the sand, so to swim in the water and see the shipwreck up close, you’ll have to take a boat tour.

 It’s really easy to get here by car as there are signs everywhere and it’s well-marked on Google Maps (Click Here for the exact location).
 The parking lot is right next to the platform, so you can drive right up, get out of your car, snap a few photos and then drive off.

 Please note: The best views are from the cliffs to the right of the platform and you may see some people clambering along them to take the perfect selfie.
 Tourists have recently died falling off of these rocks and it is not recommended to venture beyond the platform.
 These cliffs are over 200 meters high and a slip is sure to be fatal.
 Stay on the platform.

-Sunset Dinner & Drinks At Lofos Restaurant
+2. Sunset Dinner & Drinks at Lofos Restaurant

-Without a doubt this small, Greek-run restaurant has the best views of Zakynthos’ rugged interior.
+Without a doubt, this small, Greek-run restaurant has the best views of Zakynthos’ rugged interior.
 Pick a table along the deck and peer over the cliff down towards the farmlands below and the Ionian Sea in the distance.

 The food here is fantastic, the service is great and it’s the perfect place for sunset.
-We recommend the roast lamb (€9) and the beef stew (€8).
+I recommend the roast lamb (€9) and the beef stew (€8).
 Both are absolutely delicious.
 Beers are around €2.5 and appetizers are just €4 each.

-Usually at a place like this, you have to pay extra for the food because the view is so good, but that’s not the case at Lofos.
+Usually, at a place like this, you have to pay extra for the food because the view is so good, but that’s not the case at Lofos.
 You’ll also likely get a free dessert, so you may not want to order one!

-Another incredibly scenic beach on the island of Zakynthos, this secluded cove is guarded on three sides by large cliffs, the water is beautiful and there’s even a sulfur hot spring here (which explains the strange smell).
+Another incredibly scenic beach on the island of Zakynthos.
+This secluded cove is guarded on three sides by large cliffs, the water is beautiful and there’s even a sulfur hot spring here (which explains the strange smell).

-Snorkel / Dive (With Turtles)
+4. Snorkel / Dive (With Turtles)

 The reefs and beaches around Zakynthos are home to one of the oldest lifeforms on Earth, the Loggerhead Sea Turtle.
 This beautiful creature can be spotted in the Zakynthos Marine Park or coming ashore to lay eggs in the evening on many bays (even popular ones) around Zakynthos and surrounding islands.

 If you see 10 boats pulling up alongside one turtle with hundreds of people jumping in at once, you should tell the guide that you don’t approve.
 This stresses out the animals and can cause harm to the ecosystems.

 You won’t just see Turtles in the Ionian Sea either!
-There are plenty of soft and hard corals, as well as fish and crustecean life that find a home in the rocky underwater topography near Zakynthos.
+There are plenty of soft and hard corals, as well as fish and crustacean life that find a home in the rocky underwater topography near Zakynthos.

-Visit The Venetian Castle
+5. Visit The Venetian Castle

 The Ionian Islands were occupied by the Turks, French, British, Venetians, and Russians at one time, but the Venetians left behind some of the most imposing sites in the form of fortresses on Zakynthos, Kefalonia and Corfu.

-Today it stands as a testament to the former glory of Zakynthos as a Venetian military stronghold and visitors can walk through an old prison, gun powder rooms, bastians, churches and an old sewage system.
+Today it stands as a testament to the former glory of Zakynthos as a Venetian military stronghold and visitors can walk through an old prison, gunpowder rooms, bastions, churches and an old sewage system.

 This place had delicious food (with a few Greek options), excellent service and cheap beers and cocktails, plus they let us sit on the beach chairs for free when we ordered from the restaurant or bar.